A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Conclusion and Future Work

 In this work, we propose a retrieve-and-read framework for knowledge graph link prediction.
-We develop a novel instantiation, KG-R3, of the framework, which consists of the first Transformer-based graph neural network for KG link prediction.
-While being an initial exploration of our proposal, empirical experiments on standard benchmarks show that KG-R3 achieves competitive results with state-of-the-art methods, which indicates great potential of the proposed framework.
-We believe this new framework will be a useful resource for the research community to accelerate the development of high-performance and scalable graph-based models for KG link prediction.
-Future work will involve the exploration of its applications in other KG tasks as well.
+We develop a novel instantiation, KG-R3, of the framework, which consists of a novel Transformer-based graph neural network for KG link prediction.
+While being an initial exploration of our proposal, empirical experiments on standard benchmarks show that KG-R3 achieves competitive results with state-of-the-art methods, which indicates the great potential of the proposed framework.
+Our analysis offers valuable insights that can aid in the design of better retrievers within the proposed framework.
+In principle, our proposed framework is scalable to large KGs, but it will require some nontrivial engineering optimizations, \eg, mixed CPU-GPU training, storing entity embedding parameters on CPU and accessing them using a push-pull API \cite{DBLP:conf/www/ZhuXTQ19, zheng2020dgl}.
+Presently, the reader component, even though outperforming existing alternatives, is still prone to noisy context subgraphs.
+How to further improve the robustness of the reader to noisy contexts is another major venue for future investigation.
+We believe this new framework will be a valuable resource for the research community to accelerate the development of high-performance and scalable graph-based models for KG link prediction.
+Future work will involve exploring the application of our framework in other knowledge graph tasks as well.